Shopify/hydrogen-v1/docs/components/global/shopifyprovider.md

 - `ShopifyProvider` is specific to Hydrogen and currently doesn't work in Next.js or other frameworks.
 - You can't have multiple instances of `ShopifyProvider` within your app.
 Because it's not using `Context` (which isn't currently supported in server components), all `<ShopifyProvider>` instances share the same configuration for each request.
-- You can dynamically define the configuration (`shopifyConfig` prop) for each request to the server.
+- You can dynamically define the Shopify connection information for each request to the server by providing a function in [the Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config#shopify).
 This is useful for aggregating multiple storefronts with a single Hydrogen app.